 A private session is something that happens at your event but is not visible to the general public.
 As an event planner, you can schedule, plan and describe the private item, without making this information available to the general public.
 You can use private sessions for things such as staff meetings, one-on-one meetings, VIP parties, special showings, etc.

-When you have a private sessions, only those people who have been assigned to the session can see it on their schedule.
+When you have a private session, only those people who have been assigned to the session can see it on their schedule.
 It works similarly to speaker bookings, except that invitees to private events will see said events highlighted in blue:

 Assigning someone to a private session